Use Calling Cards To Grow Your Creative Practice

 Calling cards, takeaways, handouts, exclusives – no matter what you call them, they help your patrons understand your identity and keep them coming back.
-It’s all in the important details, the signature things that your supporters find surprising and endearing.
+They are an important part of your strategy for marketing art.
+It’s all in the details, the signature things that your supporters find surprising and endearing.
 Whether you are preparing for a vendor event, exhibition, or an online storefront, try to think about the extras that would make it special for your supporters.

 Ideas for Calling Cards

 - Packaging: Consider how you can elevate your packaging and delivery – customize the box (something patrons can use in case they need to move or ship the item), add a personalized and signed thank you note, emboss, gold leaf, and detail the package.